 When it comes to website design, focus on ease of use, professional image, and clarity.
 The most effective designs are clean and modern.
 They make it easy to find information.
-And most importantly, they communicate the value your attorneys deliver clients.
+And, most importantly, they communicate the value your attorneys deliver clients.

 Here is an example law firm website template from our UXI® designs:

 Of course, today, your template must be mobile responsive.
-Test your site to make sure it’s easy to navigate and fill contact forms via a phone.
+Test your site to make sure it’s easy to navigate and fill out contact forms via a phone.

 You can expect that your website will be the first impression your firm makes on most new clients.
 Make sure it meets your standards.